.st0{fill:#FFFFFF;}

 The SAT is very important for applying to colleges, so high school students and their parents need to know the average SAT scores when they are trying to figure out what their target SAT score should be for the schools they are applying to.

-In this article, we will interpret some of the data provided by the College Board to help answer the million dollar question most students and parents have: “What is a good SAT score?”
+In this article, we will interpret some of the recent data provided by the College Board to help answer the million dollar question most students and parents have: “What is a good SAT score?”

-Average SAT Scores by Year up to 2021
+Average SAT Scores by Year up to 2023

-The SAT has gone through changes since it started.
 For example, the Writing section wasn’t added to the test until 2006, so up until then, scores were out of 1600.

 From 2006-2016 a perfect score was 2400, but then in 2017, College Board decided to combine the Critical Reading and Writing Sections into one score.

 So, as of 2017, a perfect score was once again 1600.
-In addition, as of 2021, the College Board is discontinuing the SAT Essay section.
-However, they do say that the essay is available in states where it’s required as part of SAT School Day administrations.
+In addition, as of 2021, the College Board discontinued the SAT Essay section.

 This means it might be hard for high school students and parents to look at the average scores throughout the years and make sense of everything, which is why we’re going to walk you through some of the data provided by College Board.

-The table below includes the average SAT scores by year from 2006 to 2021:
+The table below includes the average SAT scores by year from 2006 to 2023:

-(Sources: College Board Annual Reports 2016, 2017, 2018, 2019, 2020, 2021)
+(Sources: College Board Annual Reports 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023)

 Year